BVI company formation

 Restrictions on trading

-Powers of company
+Powers of the company

 Shelf companies available